Chief Sitting Eagle: 1929: Investiture of Dorothy Lougheed

 On January 1, 1929, Sitting Eagle granted honorary Nakoda membership to Dorothy Lougheed, whom he had lead on a trail ride through the Rockies in 1926.
 Noted to be a rare honour for a woman at the time, she received the name of "Thunder Bird."

 Activities in Calgary

 Calgary Stampede

-The Calgary Stampede is an rodeo, exhibition, and festival held every July, established in its current form in 1912.
+The Calgary Stampede is a rodeo, exhibition, and festival held every July, established in its current form in 1912.
 From at least 1924 onwards, Sitting Eagle frequently attended Stampede festivities.
 Events he participated in included horse racing, rodeo exhibitions, and parades.
 He and his wife Leah received particular recognition for their sense of fashion, receiving several "best dressed" awards between them.
 By 1951, he had become closely enough associated with the Stampede that a cachet of his likeness was added to all letters mailed that year from the post office on the Stampede's grounds.